 Wayne Holloway-Smith Readings

-Wayne Holloway-Smith's first full-length collection Alarum was published by Bloodaxe in March 2017 and launched with a reading at the Newcastle Poetry Festival on 12 May.
-Alarum was shortlisted for the Roehampton Poetry Prize 2017 and for the Seamus Heaney Centre for Poetry Prize for First Full Collection.
+His first full-length collection Alarum (2017) was shortlisted for the Roehampton Poetry Prize 2017 and for the Seamus Heaney Centre for Poetry Prize for First Full Collection, and was longlisted for the Michael Murphy Memorial Prize.
 It was a Poetry Book Society Wild Card Choice for Winter 2017.

 'A vital book about working class identity' - Andrew McMillan on Alarum, his Winter Guest Selection for the Winter 2017 PBS Bulletin